The Story of Turtle Rock Vineyards

 The work I did while hanging around Saxum gave me intense appreciation for sustainable, chemical-free winemaking of the sort Justin was doing to critical rapture.
 My uncle gave me the opportunity to restart Westberg Cellars- a crucial entree into the business for me.

 And we were off.
 Our first-ever 2011 James Berry Maturin scored a 92 by Robert Parker's Wine Advocate.
-Some years later the 2016 and 2017 Maturin, a blend of Syrah, Graciano, and Grenache from the James Berry plot, each received a 99 from Jeb Dunnuck, an influential Colorado bases wine critic who knows the Paso scene well.
+Some years later the 2016 and 2017 Maturin, a blend of Syrah, Graciano, and Grenache from the James Berry plot, each received a 99 from Jeb Dunnuck, an influential Colorado based wine critic who knows the Paso scene well.
 He also named our 2017 Maturin number 5 in his top 100 wines.
 Upon hearing the news, my phone began blowing up with congratulatory texts from friends and winemakers, but it wasn't until I heard Claudia crying tears of joy that I truly realized the significance of what we had accomplished.
+We have had continued success and received our first 100 points for our 2019 G2 Syrah.

 Today our journey continues- a voyage of boundless gratitude.
 I'm grateful for the maturation of Paso Robles into a serious global wine center.
 I'm grateful to run a true family business, in which everything- tilling, planting, harvesting, even bookkeeping and label design- is done by someone with a personal stake in the operation.
 I'm grateful for Justin's knowledge and advice, and those of the many other Paso vintners working to make wines that do justice to this magnificent piece of earth.
 And I'm grateful for everyone out there who loves our wine just as much as I do, and who can't wait to see what this soil and this abundant sunlight produce next.